nebulab/soliton/README.md

 ### Deploying

+Before deploying you need to configure your S3 credentials inside `config/deploy.js`.
+You'll find a `config/deploy.js.example` to use as a reference.

-Specify what it takes to deploy your app.
+Then you can run this to deploy your app:

 PRODUCTION: `ember deploy production`
 STAGING:    `ember deploy staging`